Right Against Arbitrary Detention in Qatar

 - Do not sign documents you do not understand, especially in Arabic if you do not read the language.

 - Do not assume extended detention is normal.
-There are legal time limits that must be followed.
+There are legal time limits that the Public Prosecution and courts must follow.